Horner Military Academy: History

-Located on "Horner Hill", the school was run by Horner with assistance at various times from his wife Sophronia Moore Horner, his brother Thomas J. Horner, his sons Jerome Channing Horner and Junius Moore Horner, and others.
+Located on 390 acres on "Horner Hill", the school was run by Horner with assistance at various times from his wife Sophronia Moore Horner, his brother Rev. Thomas Jefferson Horner, his son Jerome Channing Horner with wife Elouise Kent Horner and son James Hunter Horner II, his son Junius Moore Horner, his daughters, and others.
 It was renamed the Horner and Graves School in 1870 and moved to Hillsborough in 1874.
-In 1876, the school returned to its original name and location in Oxford.
-A military system was introduced in 1880 with the curriculum described as "a classical, mathematical, English, scientific and military academy".
+Horner was hospitalized in 1876 and the school returned to its original name and location in Oxford under the direction of his brother.
+In 1880, Jerome Horner became Principal of the school, and a military system was introduced with the curriculum described as "a classical, mathematical, English, scientific and military academy".

-The school was relocated to Charlotte in 1914 after a fire destroyed the barracks.
-It was at that time housed in a "fireproof" concrete and brick building located at the highest point of the Myers Park area.
+The main barracks building, built in 1891, was destroyed by fire in October 1913 and the school relocated to Charlotte in 1914.
+It was at that time housed in a "fireproof" concrete and brick building located on 50 acres at the highest point of the Myers Park area.
 The school closed in 1920.

+Legacy

 The Myers Park Country Club bought much of the school grounds.
 The remodeled original building remains as a privately owned condominium known as the Country Club Rockledge.

 A North Carolina Highway Historical Marker was placed at the Oxford site (Williamsboro St. at Military St.) in 1939.